“The world is full of magic things, patiently waiting for our senses to grow sharper.” ~ W.B. Yeats

 4 cloves garlic (peeled)

-3 Tbsp ghee or olive oil (use olive oil for AIP)
+3 Tbsp ghee or extra virgin olive oil (use olive oil for AIP)

 ½ tsp. sea salt